DBD-research-group/BirdSet/README.md

 ```
 ## Reproduce ICLR2024 Baselines 🚧

 > This repository is still under active development.
-You can access the NeurIPS 24 code at the tag  `neurips2024`
+You can access the ICLR 24 code at the tag  `iclr2024`
 > ```bash
 > git checkout ICLR2024